dediagency/sylius-seo-plugin/doc/RICH_SNIPPETS.md

 ## Creating a new RichSnippetFactory

-In order to create a new RichSnippetFactory, you should implement the interface `RichSnippetFactoryInterface` and tag your new service with dedi_sylius_seo_plugin.rich_snippets.factory`.
+In order to create a new RichSnippetFactory, you should extend the class `AbstractRichSnippetFactory` and tag your new service with dedi_sylius_seo_plugin.rich_snippets.factory`.

 Example: